There are 4 possible safety protocols to follow in the event of an emergency:

 Holland Hall conducts several all-school safety drills for each of these protocols throughout the school year.
-Click here to view the new safety posters that have been placed throughout campus and in classrooms.

 (If you ever arrive on campus during school hours and the front gate is closed, we might be mid-drill — please be patient, drills typically last less than 15 minutes.)